panurge-ws/kinectgestures/README.md

 ```

 ---
+### DEMO
-### For a live example, please see test/app.js demo.
+For a woking example, please see test/app.js demo.
+You can simpy clone this repo, add the whole folder inside the Content folder of the SDK toolkit.
+You will access it as [address to Kinect WebServer]/[repo folder]/test/index.html
 ---

 ## VERSION